Ms. Liew's Class

 TIP #3: Set a timer.

-Most people can only focus for short periods of time, especially if the task is challenging and requires a lot of brain power.
+Most people can only focus for short periods of time, especially if the task requires a lot of brain power.
 Try the Pomodoro Method to help you get more done in shorter periods of time.
 This method gets you to set a timer, work without interruption for 15-25 minutes and then take a short break of about 5-10 minutes.
 During the break, do something to give your brain and body a rest from that focused work.
 Get up and move around or stretch.
 Walk away from any screens.
 Get a glass of water or a light snack.
 When the break is over, go back to work for another short, focused period.

 TIP #4: Sit in a comfortable chair.